The sharing of information, technology and expertise with other countries

-- Making it clear that sharing information with other countries must be in accordance with New Zealand law and human rights obligations and in accordance with the overall purpose of the Bill – ‘to secure New Zealand as a free, open and democratic society’.
+- Makes it clear that sharing information with other countries must be in accordance with New Zealand law and human rights obligations and in accordance with the overall purpose of the Act – ‘to secure New Zealand as a free, open and democratic society’.

-- Greater coordination and oversight of the New Zealand Security Intelligence Service (NZSIS) and the Government Communications Security Bureau (GCSB) international intelligence sharing and cooperation arrangements.
+- Ensures greater coordination and oversight of the New Zealand Security Intelligence Service (NZSIS) and the Government Communications Security Bureau (GCSB) international intelligence sharing and cooperation arrangements.